smart-edge-open/ido-specs/doc/core-network/openness_ngc.md

 * API End point: _/npcf-policyauthorization/v1/app-sessions_
 * Supported methods:  POST,PUT,PATCH,GET,DELETE
 * Request/Response body: _5G NEF North Bound APIs schema at openness.org_

+#### NGC Notifications

+The external services/consumer can subscribe for core network events using AF NB APIs.
+As per current scope(20.06) only Policy Authorization Notification for DNAI change(UP_PATH_CHANGE) is supported but the framework can be extended for any events coming from Core Network.
+There are two delivery mechanisms for such notifications:

+* The consumer provides a notificationURI in the AF NB API where it wants to receive the notifications.
+This URI can be HTTP/HTTPS.
+AF is the client in this case and would send the notifications as POST REST API
+* The consumer requests for websocket delivery in the AF NB API to which AF responds with websocketURI.
+Consumer uses this URI to establish the connection.
+The notifications are delivered over the websocket connection.

+For one Policy Authorization request, consumer can choose either HTTP(s)/Websockets delivery but not both.
+The flow is described in - [Policy Authorization Notification for UP_PATH_CHANGE](#6-policy-authorization-notification-for-up_path_change)

 ### Network Exposure Function